 Transcript (PDF - 134 KB)

 How can child welfare agencies, Federal partners, judicial and legal entities, and community organizations shift both the perception and application of foster care to one that supports families?
-Dr. Jerry Milner explains his support for systemic change across child welfare systems: where foster care is viewed as a last resort for families facing challenges in maintaining safe and stable homes for children and youth.
+This episode discusses support for systemic change across child welfare systems: where foster care is viewed as a last resort for families facing challenges in maintaining safe and stable homes for children and youth.

 Topics discussed include the following:

 - Changing the misconceptions regarding children, youth, and families impacted by foster care

 - The importance of Title IV-E Reimbursement for legal services for parents, children, and youth

 - How the Federal Government supports community-based prevention efforts

 - The issues and trends State and local child welfare agencies are sharing with the Children's Bureau